linode/developers/content/platform/longview/longview.md

   name: Angel Guarisma
 published: 2013-03-27
 title: Longview
-# This file has symlinks pointing to it.
-path: "uptime/longview.md"
 ---

 Longview is our Linux system statistics graphing service.
 It tracks important metrics for CPU, memory, and network use, both aggregate and per-process, and it provides real-time graphs that can help you pinpoint performance problems.
 This guide shows you how to start monitoring systems with Longview.